Movatterモバイル変換

 Foods

 Food is any substance consumed by anorganism fornutritional support.
-Food is usually of plant, animal, orfungal origin and contains essential nutrients such ascarbohydrates,fats,proteins,vitamins, orminerals.
+Food usually consists of plant, animal, orfungal origin and contains essential nutrients such ascarbohydrates,fats,proteins,vitamins, orminerals.
 The substance isingested by an organism and assimilated by the organism'scells to provide energy, maintain life, or support growth.
 Different species of animals have differentfeeding behaviours that satisfy the needs of theirmetabolisms and have evolved to fill specificecological niches within specific geographical contexts.

 Omnivorous humans are highly adaptable and have adapted to obtaining food in many different ecosystems.
 Humans generally usecooking to prepare food for consumption.
 The majority of thefood energy required is supplied by the industrialfood industry, which produces food throughintensive agriculture and distributes it through complexfood processing andfood distribution systems.
 This system of conventional agriculture relies heavily onfossil fuels, which means that the food and agricultural systems are one of themajor contributors to climate change, accounting for as much as 37% of totalgreenhouse gas emissions.
 (Full article...)